snaury/copper/doc/PROTOCOL.md

 ## WINDOW frames

-WINDOW frames are used for telling endpoints how much more data may be sent on the stream.
-Special stream id 0 is used for updating receive window for the connection, otherwise update is for receive window for the specified stream.
+WINDOW frames are used for telling the remote how many more bytes may be sent on the stream.
+Unlike HTTP/2 there is no connection window.

-Endpoints MUST NOT send more data on each stream than both connection and stream windows permit.
-Only payload in OPEN and DATA frames are counted towards the window, all other frames and their data are not considered.
-Note that sending data on the stream removes space from both connection and stream windows.
+Endpoints MUST NOT send more data on each stream than stream window permits.
+Only payloads in DATA frames are counted towards the window, all other frames and their data are not considered.

 WINDOW frames do not support any flags.